zakhaev26/FeatherCLI/README.md

   alsa-lib
   alsa-tools
   alsa-utils
-this part is too big to instruct, i'm guessing you can do since you're an arch user ;)
+This part is too big to instruct,assuming arch users can do these.

 # Edit the ALSA configuration file (can mess up your audio drivers, can't confirm; If that happens, just reinstall alsa libs by sudo pacman -S command):
   sudo nano /usr/share/alsa/alsa.conf